You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 5. Preserving the Pumpkin

-Now that your pumpkin has been transformed into a terrifying Jack O’ Lantern of Frankenstein proportions, beware of the one thing that can still send your pumpkin running for the hills; the fear of dehydration and drying out.
-To help lock in moisture, add a thin layer of Vaseline to the cut surfaces, this can be applied with your fingers on the larger areas or with a cotton bud on the trickier smaller to reach areas.
+Now that your pumpkin has been transformed into a terrifying Jack O’ Lantern, beware of the one thing that can still send your pumpkin running for the hills; the fear of dehydration and drying out.
+To help lock in moisture, add a thin layer of Vaseline to the cut surfaces.
+This can be applied with your fingers on the larger areas or with a cotton bud on the trickier smaller to reach areas.
 If your lantern is being prepared in advance, then wrapping it tightly in cling film and storing in the fridge will keep it fresh.
-If however you do find that your pumpkin is drying out and shrivelling, soaking it in a bucket of water for a couple of hours can resurrect your lantern ready to scare another day.
+If, however, you do find that your pumpkin is drying out and shrivelling, soaking it in a bucket of water for a couple of hours can resurrect your lantern ready to scare another day.

 6. Lighting up Your Lantern

 The most traditional way to bring your lantern to life is with a candle or tea light.
-Always be careful if using candles and it is always best to place them inside a high sided glass to keep them safe and protect the flame from any gusts of wind if being placed outside.
-Battery operated electronic candles are a good alternative or you could use fairy lights wrapped around a jar and experiment with different colours to see what the effects are.
-Once lit up, put the lid back on top and place your lantern in the desired position ready to give you Halloween visitors a fright.
+Always be careful if using candles and it’s always best to place them inside a high-sided glass to keep them safe and protect the flame from any gusts of wind if being placed outside.
+Battery operated electronic candles are a good alternative, or you could use fairy lights wrapped around a jar and experiment with different colours to see what the effects are.
+Once lit up, put the lid back on top and place your lantern in the desired position ready to give your Halloween visitors a fright.

 lit3

-If you have made you own Jack O’ Lantern we would love to see it, so why not post a picture on our Facebook page or tag us on Twitter and Instagram using #SuttonsLanterns
+If you have made you own Jack O’ Lantern we’d love to see it.
+Post a picture on our Facebook page or tag us on Twitter and Instagram using #SuttonsLanterns

 Share this post